In 2020, edtech truly came into its element as staff and students relied heavily on remote technologies.

 Perhaps most surprisingly, this year’s report found that IT managers use interactive whiteboards most frequently of all staff — 88% using one all the time.
 The unsung heroes of the classroom, they’ve supported teaching and remote learning more than ever this year.
 Should this group be more heavily involved in future strategy setting and roadmap planning?

 The 2020/21 report offers in-depth insight into the tools educators have most relied on, as well as opportunities to integrate more edtech into the classroom.
 Want to ensure your colleagues are fully equipped with tech that stands the test of time?
-Register now to receive the full report on release.
+Take a look at the full State of Technology in Education report to find out

 The State of Technology in Education Report 2020/21